 The preferred mud displacement direction in oil rig may not always be possible, especially if there are special assemblies like production packers in the hole.
 The production packer is set after displacing the brine in the wellbore to packer fluid, but there is a risk of accidentally setting the production packer prematurely during a conventional circulation displacement, so a reverse circulation mud displacement is performed even if a conventional circulation displacement is preferred for minimizing fluid channeling.

 3 Mud Displacement Rate In Oil Field Rigs

 High mud displacements rates in any oil field rigs should be used, where possible, to encourage turbulent flow since this will help to stir up settled solids and other debris in the hole.
 It will also minimize channeling, especially in high-angle and extended-reach wells.
-There are usually no restrictions with displacement rates in cased hole, unless there are special down-hole assemblies, such as production packers, where high flow rates might wash out the sealing area around the packer seals.
+There are usually no restrictions with displacement rates in the cased hole, unless there are special down-hole assemblies, such as production packers, where high flow rates might wash out the sealing area around the packer seals.

-Most mud displacements are carried out after casing cementing ( Check Also : Cementing and Displacement Procedures) or casing liner string (One of Types Of Casing) running and cementing ( Check Also: Liner Running , Setting & Cementing Procedures) , so flow rates can be maximized without affecting the formation.
-However, displacement rates in open hole may need to be restricted in order to control Drilling ECDs and bottom-hole pressures.
+Most mud displacements are carried out after casing cementing ( Check Also: Cementing and Displacement Procedures) or casing liner string (One of Types Of Casing) running and cementing ( Check Also: Liner Running , Setting & Cementing Procedures) , so flow rates can be maximized without affecting the formation.
+However, displacement rates in the open hole may need to be restricted in order to control Drilling ECDs and bottom-hole pressures.
 This is particularly relevant for reverse circulation displacements because ECDs and bottom hole pressures are usually higher due to higher friction in the Drill String.
-The displacement rate is often reduced towards the end of the displacement to make it easier to catch the arrival of the various interfaces and minimize contamination of fluids on surface.
+The displacement rate is often reduced towards the end of the displacement to make it easier to catch the arrival of the various interfaces and minimize contamination of fluids on the surface.

 4 Spacer and Pill Volume and Contact Time